devlinjunker/JS-Fun/play/test.npm/README.md

-# Node Development Ideas
+# Node Development
-Simple node project with npm
+How to a basic node project with npm

+TODO:
+[] Create NodeJS Project Template for starting scripts quickly

 **Current Process for Creating new Node/NPM project**
 1) mcd (mkdir;cd;)